jon-jacky/Piety/coroutines/README.md

 Experiments with tasks using Python coroutines and the *asyncio* event loop.

+All of these scripts assume you have already assigned *PYTHONPATH* by running this command:

+   ...$ . ~/Piety/bin/paths

+The initial dot . in this command is essential.
+This command assumes the top level *Piety* directory is in you home directory.

 ### Files ###

 - **apyshell.py**: Custom Python shell that can be used from the *asyncio*